 Washington, DC - The Latino GLBT History Project (LHP) will host the 3rd annual "Mujeres en el Movimiento" celebration, a unique social event for Latina Lesbians in Washington, D.C. in celebration of Women's History Month.

 The 2014 National Women’s History Month theme is “Celebrating Women of Character, Courage, and Commitment.”
 In keeping with this theme, we are extremely excited and proud to be honoring two courageous Latinas in the LGBT community.
 These women have demonstrated their commitment through their outstanding work in the areas of women’s empowerment, racial justice, and activism at the intersections of the Latino and LGBT communities.
-The Rising Star Award will be presented to an up-and-coming Latina leader who has shown great dedication, commitment, and promise as a young activist.
-The Legacy Award will be presented to a Latina with a long history of service in these communities.
+The Rising Star Award will be presented to Officer Rosa Roldan-Torres to recognizer her work as an up-and-coming Latina leader who has shown great dedication, commitment, and promise as a community leader.
+The Legacy Award will be presented to Lisbeth Melendez-Rivera for her a long history of service in these communities.

 “Mujeres en el Movimiento” is a place for lesbian Latinas to come together to build a strong and supportive community with other like-minded women.
 It’s a great opportunity for networking and sharing inspiring stories and achievements.
 Come out and enjoy drinks, great Latino music, and a historical digital photo exhibition.
 Over 100 women are expected to attend.
 Our past honorees include Laura Esquivel and Letitia Gomez.
 Both women have made significant contributions to the Latino community and the LGBT community on both a local and national level.